FIVE MOST SURPRISING FINDS

 If Black America were a country, it would be the fifteenth-largest economy on earth — larger than Mexico, larger than Indonesia, larger than the Netherlands.
 The raw economic mass to transform its own condition already exists.
 What does not exist is the organized will to deploy it.
 Selig Center for Economic Growth, University of Georgia, 2021

 Black America has a gross domestic product.
-Nobody calls it that, because the phrase is reserved for nations, but the economic output of 47 million Black Americans, measured by total consumer spending alone, exceeds $1.8 trillion annually (Selig Center for Economic Growth, University of Georgia, 2021).
+Nobody uses that phrase, because it is reserved for nations.
+But the economic output of 47 million Black Americans, measured by total consumer spending alone, tops $1.8 trillion per year (Selig Center for Economic Growth, University of Georgia, 2021).

-If Black America were a country, it would be the fifteenth-largest economy on earth — larger than Mexico, larger than Indonesia, larger than the Netherlands.
+If Black America were a country, it would rank as the fifteenth-largest economy on earth.
+That is larger than Mexico, Indonesia, or the Netherlands.
 This is not a metaphor.
-It is a measurement, and it describes a population with the raw economic mass to transform its own condition without asking permission.
+It is a measurement.
+It describes a population with the raw economic mass to transform its own condition without asking permission.

-A dollar circulates in the Asian American community for approximately 28 days before leaving.
-In the white American community, approximately 20 days.
-In the Black American community, a dollar circulates for approximately six hours (Maggie Anderson, Our Black Year, 2012; corroborated by spending-flow analyses in the Selig Center’s annual Multicultural Economy report, 2021).
+A dollar circulates in the Asian American community for about 28 days before leaving.
+In the white American community, about 20 days.
+In the Black American community, a dollar circulates for about six hours (Maggie Anderson, Our Black Year, 2012; Selig Center Multicultural Economy report, 2021).
 Six hours.

-This figure — first popularized by Anderson’s year-long experiment buying exclusively from Black-owned businesses — is debated in its precision, but the directional truth it captures is confirmed by every economic analysis of Black spending patterns:
+Anderson first made this figure famous through a year-long experiment buying only from Black-owned businesses.
+The exact number is debated.
+But the direction it points is confirmed by every economic analysis of Black spending patterns.

 Dollar Circulation Time by Community